Codenetz/codew/README.md

 * [Node.js](https://nodejs.org/en/) >= 9.4.0
 * [MySQL](https://www.mysql.com/)

-If you not familiar with [Express](https://expressjs.com/) it will be a good starting point to start from their documentation.
+If you are not familiar with [Express](https://expressjs.com/) their documentation will be a good starting point.

 **Installation**
 ---

-Clone repository in folder `codew`
+Clone the repository in folder `codew`
 ```
 git clone git@github.com:Codenetz/codew.git codew
 ```

 Running the project requires `node >= 9.4.0`.
-You could download [NVM](https://github.com/creationix/nvm) and use it like this:
+You can download [NVM](https://github.com/creationix/nvm) and use it like this:

 ```
 $ nvm install 9.4.0